‘Parasite’ director Bong Joon Ho wins best director Oscar

 The category featured two previous winners in Scorsese and Mendes and a previous two-time nominee in Tarantino.
 This year’s nomination was Scorsese’s ninth.

+“To win just one award would have been a huge celebration,” speaking in Korean, he told reporters backstage, adding that taking four was such a surreal experience that he feared he might wake up and discover it never happened.

+“Then, switching to English, he added an expletive as he said, “It’s … crazy,” to raucous laughter and applause.

-The category was also one of the most highly criticized this year for the fact that no women were nominated, including previous nominee Greta Gerwig, whose film “Little Women” was up for best picture.
+The best director category was not only one of the most competitive this year but also one of the most highly criticized for the fact that no women were nominated, including previous nominee Greta Gerwig, whose film “Little Women” was up for best picture.
 Gerwig herself received a nomination for best adapted screenplay.

 Also snubbed was Marielle Heller, whose “A Beautiful Day in the Neighborhood” garnered Tom Hanks a supporting actor nomination.